NCAR/pi-wrf/README.md

              `sudo docker run ncar/pi-wrf`

-B)RECOMMENDED: Clone or copy to run the notebook so any of your potential changes are saved.
+B)<br> RECOMMENDED <br>: Clone or copy to run the notebook so any of your potential changes are saved.
 You will need to clone NCAR's Pi-WRF repo: [Pi-WRF](https://github.com/NCAR/pi-wrf "Pi-WRF").
 Then, instead of option "A" above, Type `docker run -p 8888:8888 -v ~/pi-wrf/envs/smpar_gui/notebooks:/pi-wrf/src/notebooks ncar/pi-wrf`.
 The path after -v will need to be modified depending on where you clone the Pi-WRF repo in your file system.
 Most likely this will be in your default home directory.

 ### Section 2: Using the App